AG-Philipsen/BaHaMAS/README.md

 ### Authors

 `BaHaMAS` was born in 2014 and it has been developed in a very small team.
-Use [git] functionalities like `git shortlog -sne` if you are interested in getting an overview of contributions by different authors.
+Use [git] functionalities like, for example, `git shortlog -sne` if you are interested in getting an overview of contributions by different authors.
 Feel free to contact us if you have suggestions, feedbacks, bug reports or anything else about the software.

 License